code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/evaluation/hourofcode.md

 ---
-title: Code.org 2015 Annual Report
+title: The impact of the Hour of Code
 nav: about_nav
 social:
-  "og:description": "2015 was a pretty incredible year for computer science, with your help."
+  "og:description": "We want to celebrate the collaboration of the Hour of Code partners by sharing some ways we measure the impact of this grassroots campaign."
-  "og:image": "/images/2015AR/diversity.jpg"
+  "og:image": "/images/2015AR/volunteers.png"
-  "og:image:width": 600
+  "og:image:width": 1025
-  "og:image:height": 331
+  "og:image:height": 601
   "og:video": ""
   "og:video:width": ""
   "og:video:height": ""